📅 2026 Seasonal Travel Guide | 300+ sunny days/year · Avg 25°C · Whale watching Jun–Nov · By local experts

 🌡️ 21–28°C · Humidity easing

-Humidity drops.
+Humidity drops noticeably.
 Waterfalls still flowing.
-Crowds thin out after school hols.
-Good value.
+Crowds thin out after school holidays.
+Good value, improving weather.

 April Great